ole00/ym_bard_2203/README.md

 board support in Arduino IDE Board manager before you do the upload.

 The sketch reads binary data sent from the connected PC serial port (115200 baud rate) and writes the data to the parallel data bus of the FM chips.
-The stream format supports either 3 byte packet and/or 12 byte packet.
+The stream format supports two types of packets:
+3 byte packet and 12 byte packet.

 **3 byte packet**